djsegfault/arduino/cyberbracer/README.md

 - A cheap cat toy laser pointer.
 Conveniently, this also took 3 batteries totally 4.5v.
 This was to simulate the targeting laser (though only 1 instead of 3) from the Predator.
 I do have a high power green laser, but that would have made the cyberbracer banned from some events.
 - A 3xAAA battery holder, providing 4.5v nominal to power the rest of the electronics.
 I was intially concerned about using AAA batteries instead of the larger AA batteries, but I pretty hard power test program and it ran for about 40 hours straight, so... good enough for a convention ;)

+## Software Components
+- The OLED display is controlled by the [Adafruit SSD1306](https://github.com/adafruit/Adafruit_SSD1306) library.
+I believe strongly in Adafruit's work so I chose their implementation.
+This in turn uses the Adafruit GFX library.
+- The Circuit Playground Express specific functionality uses the [Adafruit_CircuitPlayground](https://github.com/adafruit/Adafruit_CircuitPlayground) library, especially for the capacitive sense switches
+- The menu system displayed on the OLED is based on the [arduino-menusystem](https://github.com/jonblack/arduino-menusystem) library.
+There are more actively developed libraries, but this one closely matches the design I was going to implement

 ## Functionality
 This does not actually do anything useful; stating that off the bat.
 This is for cosplay fun only.
 The main functionality is to monitor the many sensors on the Circuit Playground Express and alter the display on the RGB LED NeoPixels based on them.

-The OLED display is used for the menu system to select the different modes.
+The laser pointer is wired up to the batteries for power and uses the built in button.
+I may change this to use a separate switch at some point.

+The code has a global pointer to the class that handles the display.
+When a menu option for a display type is selected, that variable is selected